 A native of northern California, David McDonald (SF93) has taught at St. John’s in Santa Fe since 2005 in the undergraduate program as well as in the Graduate Institute Liberal Arts and Eastern Classics programs.
 Prior to returning to St. John's as faculty, he worked at Los Alamos National Laboratory.

-Katie Heines (SF82) oversees the college’s support for students in academics, health and safety, housing, and student activities, among other areas.
-She earned her PhD in philosophy from the Catholic University of America before joining St. John's in 1995.
+Nathan Dugan oversees the college’s support for students in academics, health & safety, housing, and student activities, among other areas.
+He earned his PhD in political science from the University of California, San Diego, and he has been teaching at St. John’s since 1999.

-Jan Arsenault (SF82) oversees the college’s support for students in academics, health and safety, housing, and student activities, among other areas.
-She has a master’s from University of Denver and a diploma in analytical psychology from the C.G.
-Jung Institute of Santa Fe.
-Before joining the faculty at St. John’s, she worked in the counseling office.
+Michael Golluber oversees the college’s support for students in academics, health and safety, housing, and student activities, among other areas.
+He has a bachelor’s degree from Sarah Lawrence College, master’s from the State University of New York at Stony Brook, and a PhD in philosophy from Tulane University.
+He has been teaching at St. John’s since 2000.